samuelcmbah/ExpenseVista.API/README.md

 *   **Refresh Tokens:** Long-lived tokens stored securely in **HttpOnly cookies** (inaccessible to client-side JavaScript) and persisted in the database.
 *   **Token Rotation:** The `/auth/refresh` endpoint invalidates the old Refresh Token and issues a new pair, providing maximum security against token hijacking and replay attacks.

+#### External Authentication (Google OAuth 2.0)

+To provide a modern and seamless user experience, the API supports external authentication using Google's OAuth 2.0 and OpenID Connect (OIDC) protocols.

+**The Authentication Flow:**

+1.  **Frontend Initiates:** The React client redirects the user to Google's consent screen.
+2.  **Authorization Code:** After user consent, Google redirects back to the frontend with a single-use **Authorization Code**.
+3.  **Backend Token Exchange:** The frontend sends this code to the `/api/auth/google-login` endpoint.
+The backend then performs a secure, **server-to-server** request to Google, exchanging the code and its `client_secret` for an `id_token`.
+4.  **Identity & Account Linking:** The backend validates the `id_token` from Google and performs smart account provisioning:
+    *   **Login:** If a user with the unique Google ID exists, they are logged in.
+    *   **Link:** If a user with the same verified email exists but has no Google link, the provider details are automatically linked to the existing account to prevent duplicates.
+    *   **Register:** If no user is found, a new account is created.
+5.  **Session Unification:** In all cases, the API generates its **own** JWT Access and Refresh Tokens for the user.
+This unifies the session management, meaning a Google-authenticated user is treated identically to a password-based user by the rest of the API.

 ---

 ## 📁 Project Structure